jacobgelling/sdms/README.md

 # SDMS
-A simple LEMP (Linux, NGINX, MariaDB, PHP) server deployment and management script for Debian 9 (Stretch) and 10 (Buster).
+A simple LEMP (Linux, NGINX, MariaDB, PHP) server deployment and management script supporting Debian 9 (Stretch), 10 (Buster) and 11 (Bullseye).
 Intended for virtual hosting environments, this script enables the automated creation and removal of domains in the LEMP stack.

-There are no user repository or compilation requirements, solely using packages provided and maintained by Debian for ease of upgrade and security.
+There are no deb repository or compilation requirements, solely using packages provided and maintained by Debian for ease of upgrade and security.

 The script is made available under the MIT licence.